How To Make A Plate Wreath Damage Free!

 When searching for plates to use in your plate wreath, there are several places you can explore to find affordable options:

-- Etsy: Etsy is an online marketplace known for its wide variety of vintage, and one-of-a-kind items.
+- Etsy: Etsy is an online marketplace known for its wide variety of vintage items.
 Many sellers on Etsy sell vintage plates, with beautiful designs that could be perfect for your plate wreath.
-Browse different shops and filter by specific criteria to find the perfect plates for your project.
+Browse different shops and filter by specific criteria to find the perfect plates, butter pats, or silver sugar tongs for this easy craft project.
 This is a great shop I browse often and they have great prices.

-- Thrift Stores: Thrift stores are treasure troves for finding affordable items, including plates.
+- Thrift Stores: Thrift stores are treasure troves for finding affordable items, including small plates and teaspoons.
 Explore local thrift stores in your area, they often have a rotating inventory of donated items to add to a wreath.

-- eBay: eBay is an online marketplace where you can find a vast selection of plates.
+- eBay: eBay is an online marketplace to find a vast selection of plates.
 You can search for specific plate designs, vintage and different collections, or browse auction listings. eBay allows you to bid on items or purchase them outright, giving you flexibility in finding the right plates for your wreath.

 - Garage Sales or Estate Sales: Garage sales and estate sales can be great places to discover hidden gems.
 These sales often offer household items, including plates, at affordable prices.
 Check local listings or online platforms to find upcoming sales in your area.

-Remember, when searching for plates, keep in mind the size, that you desire for your wreath.
-Consider the value and style of the plates, as they will be a focal point of your wreath project.
-Whether you find plates on Etsy, in thrift stores, on eBay, or at garage/estate sales, be patient and persistent in your search, and you’re likely to discover some beautiful additions to your plate wreath.
+Remember, when searching for plates, look for the size, works best for your wreath.
+Consider the value and style of the plates, as they will be a focal point of your wreath.
+Whether you find plates on Etsy, in thrift stores, or at garage/estate sales, be patient and persistent in your search, and you’re likely to discover some beautiful pieces to add to your plate wreath.

 Wreath Bases Choices: